-Summerside offered a pleasant boardwalk and a rest from driving before our last leg of Highway 2 turned into our Highway 14 scenic route.
+Summerside offered a pleasant boardwalk and a rest from driving before our last leg of Highway 2 turned into the Highway 14 scenic route.
 It wasn’t long before the rolling farm hills became rugged red cliffs even more sheer and abrupt than we had seen at Cable Head.
-We wound and wound along the jagged coast until just after Miminegash, when we decided to turn off down a dirt road - much like we had done in the east - where we found ourselves parked practically on the beach.
+We swung, twisted and wound along the jagged coast until just after Miminegash, when we decided to turn off down a dirt road - much like we had done in the east - where we found ourselves parked practically on the beach.
 Perfect.
-We explored the rocky shoreline littered with periwinkle snails, collected driftwood, and enjoyed a sunset beach fire after Ryan cooked up a memorable seafood supper on the barbecue.
-Walking back from the fire - the moon impossibly giant, full, and rising right over our tiny home - I reflected on everything that had brought us there and offered the moment my gratitude.
+We explored the rocky shoreline littered with periwinkle snails, collected driftwood, and lit a sunset fire after Ryan cooked up a memorable seafood supper on the barbecue.
+Walking back to Nanook - the full moon rising impossibly huge over our tiny home - I reflected on everything that had brought us there and offered the moment my gratitude.

 Prince Edward Island - we are convinced - you are perfect.